-You know that your baby needs to ride in a car seat and you’ve likely seen seen hundreds of car seats and a lot of jargon that you may not understand.
+You know that your baby needs to ride in a car seat with a high safety standard and you’ve likely seen hundreds of car seats and a lot of jargon that you may not understand.

-Buying a car seat isn’t something that can be put-off forever either.
+Buying a car seat isn’t something that can be put off forever either.
 Hospitals require you to have a car seat to take your baby home.
-If the hundred choices, the time crunch, or the volume of research stresses you out, have no fear!
+If a hundred choices, the time crunch or the volume of research stresses you out, have no fear!
 Follow these tips, and you’ll be one step closer to choosing and using a car seat that is ready when your baby is!

 Refresh on Safety Requirements

-If you’re a first time mom, or you haven’t had a newborn for a while, definitely take a look at the updated recommendations to ensure you’re providing the best for your new babe!
-Child passenger safety technicians are your best resource for the most up to date information on best practice and practical information.
+If you’re a first-time mom, or you haven’t had a newborn for a while, before you click those harness straps, definitely take a look at the updated recommendations to ensure you’re providing the best for your new babe!
+Child passenger safety technicians are your best resource for the most up-to-date information on best practices and practical information.
 You can find one local to you here.